The 20+ Best Things To Do In Idaho in the Winter

 6. Check out downtown Boise

 Boise is known for being a lively city in the colder months.
-With decent snowfall, it truly thrives on being a go-to winter getaway.
+With a mild winter, it truly thrives on being a go-to winter getaway without too much snow in the city itself.

-Aside from its endless list of winter activities, downtown Boise has a list of things to do!
+Aside from its endless list of winter activities, downtown Boise has a lot of fun and festive things to do!

 Take advantage of the restaurant scene, or cozy up in a fun cocktail bar.
-There are wine-tasting rooms and hot specialty coffee shops as well!
-Try a homemade black forest truffle at the locally owned hot spot, The Chocolate Bar.
+There are now two pop-up holiday bars in Boise, one at The Gatsby and one at House of Western!
+There are wine-tasting rooms and specialty coffee shops as well!
+Try a homemade black forest truffle at the locally owned hot spot, The Chocolat Bar.

-Here’s a great list of things to do in Boise and here’s a great list of things to do in Boise in the winter!
+Here’s a great list of things to do in Boise in all seasons!

 Downtown Boise